Classes and Webinars

-The King County Noxious Weed Control Program offers workshops and presentations upon request for community groups, neighborhood councils, vegetation management professionals, volunteer events, garden clubs and a wide range of other groups.
-Please contact Sasha Shaw if you would like a presentation on invasive plants or noxious weeds for your group, staff or community.
+The King County Noxious Weed Control Program offers workshops and presentations upon request for community groups, neighborhood councils, vegetation management professionals, volunteer events, garden clubs, and a wide range of other groups.
+Please contact our office at firstname.lastname@example.org or 206-477-9333 if you would like a presentation on invasive plants or noxious weeds for your group, staff or community.

 Descriptions of regularly offered classesNote: check Eventbrite link above for upcoming dates.

 Noxious Weeds and Invasive Plants Class - evening workshop on noxious weeds and invasive plants identification and control in King County.
 Learn to identify and control difficult noxious weeds and invasive plants found in King County.
 The class covers problem plants found in a wide range of habitats including backyards, forests, fields, shorelines, and parks.
 Find out about the methods and tools used by noxious weed control specialists to effectively control these challenging weeds.
 If you spot weeds early, controlling them is much easier!
 This class is helpful for anyone seeking to control noxious and invasive weeds and for those who are simply interested in learning more about these harmful species.

 Noxious Weed Control Seminar - two-part webinar for vegetation management personnel, restoration crews and anyone else interested in learning more about noxious weeds and issues related to noxious weed control.
 Covers noxious weed control for vegetation management staff, restoration crews, and anyone else interested in learning about weeds.
 Each part has different topics and speakers related to identification, control, and impacts of noxious weeds.
 The focus is on noxious weed issues of importance in western Washington.